School Safety for Teens

 Statistically, school is one of the safest places for teenagers.
 However, it is important to help your teen to be aware of potential threats to school safety, such as bullying.
 Bullying includes any persistent, aggressive behavior by an individual or group toward another person.

 Bullying can be verbal, written, or physical.
-It can happen face-to-face; by phone; or through e-mails, instant messaging ("I-M-ing"), or text messaging.
-Bullying by e-mail or instant messaging (also referred to as "cyber-bullying") is occurring with increasing frequency.
+It can happen face-to-face; by phone; or through e-mails, instant messaging ("I-M-ing"), text messaging; or social media.
+Bullying by e-mail or instant messaging (also referred to as "cyberbullying") is occurring with increasing frequency.
+After elementary school, incidence of verbal and physical bullying declines while cyberbullying increases.

 When bullying occurs in schools, it is important to enlist the help of school staff in addressing the problem.
 If bullying is severe or occurs outside of school, it may be necessary to contact your local police department.